omar1nafea/bash_scripting./README.md

-# bash_scripting.
+# bash_scripting
-Simulate Login system in Linux using bash scripting.
+Simulated database system in Linux using bash scripting.